-The engine compartment cover, located between the driver and passenger seats, gives access to the air cleaner and allows access for major service.
+The engine compartment cover, located between the driver and passenger seats on gas units, gives access to the air cleaner and allows access for major service.
 When the engine is being serviced from inside the motor home, protect your carpet and furnishings against oil and dirt.
 Your serviceman will be glad to use a protective cloth if you remind him.